A How-To Guide for Beautiful Ceilings

 What to Expect

 FoldScapes are origami-like cardboard ceiling tiles made out of E Flute corrugated board.
 They ship flat and require bending into their dimensional shape.
 They use tabs to stay together in their final shape and do not require any tools for assembly or installation.
 Unlike the majority of ceiling tiles on the market FoldScapes will not fall apart like thicker mineral fiber tiles do sometimes.
 Despite common assumptions cardboard can be extremely durable, especially when it is used in ceilings.
 Drop ceiling tiles are rarely handled, unless there is a maintenance issue making cardboard an ideal material.
 Like mineral fiber tiles FoldScapes are not made for outdoor use or wet environments (water is the enemy of most drop ceiling tiles and buildings for that matter!).
-FoldScapes come in packs of 24 tiles and sell for $98 dollars (about $4 per tile or $1 per square foot).
+FoldScapes come in packs of 24 tiles.
 We currently offer three dimensional designs: Peak, Bloom and Crystal as well as a flat edging tile we call Square.
 All of our tiles are designed to fit standard two by two foot drop ceiling grids.
 At this time we do not offer a tile for the slim line grids or other low profile drop ceiling grids.
 If you have a two by four ceiling grid you can make it compatible with our tiles using additional ceiling grid cross tees which can be purchased at most home improvement stores.

 Calculating Coverage and Planning your Installation